Here in the Epicenter, I could bitch. And I could cry. And I do. But there’s something else going on, and I want to name it.

 And then again... maybe the connections we are facilitating, and the tiny semblance of normalcy are our contribution during this time.
 Maybe they're consequential.
 I keep vacillating.

-Are you teaching online or about to start?
+Are you teaching online?
 Please weigh in.

 photo credit: Stephen Speranza for The New York Times

 I am grateful to live so close to Central Park.
 I don’t know what time Steven Speranza took this photo, showing the park empty because of the crisis, but I am not alone in seeking a little respite there, these days.
 In fact, every time I've been there this week, the place has been packed.
 Walking and riding my bike while social distancing has been an exercise (so to speak) in weaving and dodging.

 To the spandex ball-sack cyclist who gave me the finger for suggesting he was a little too close, slow the fuck down.
 It won’t kill you to brake a little, if it helps maintain a neighborly distance.
 We don’t need to see the Manhattan spike driven by a bunch of dudes on fancy bikes.
 (And yes, the spandex offenders I’ve encountered have been exclusively male, and there have been lots of them.)

 To the woman yelling into her phone about the virus as she cycled, keeping pace with me no matter how hard I tried to get ahead of her or drop behind, please be considerate; we’re in the park to try to get a little breather—literally—from this thing.

 To the scooter ride whom I cut off accidentally, I'm so sorry.